Thursday, July 7, 2016

 • Plasma - the fluid the other three float in.

 Blood in a container will, with very little help, separate itself into these four components.
-The “hematocrit,” that is, the combination of RBCs, WBCs, and platelets, will settle to the bottom third of the container, leaving the top two thirds of the test tube full of straw-colored liquid, the plasma.
+The “hematocrit,” that is, the combination of RBCs, WBCs, and platelets, will settle to the bottom third of the container, leaving the top two thirds of the test tube full of a straw-colored liquid, the plasma.

 97% of the oxygen-carrying is done by the RBCs.
 (The other 3% is oxygen dissolved in the plasma; you can raise that number substantially, without a transfusion, with a hyperbaric chamber.
 Read more about that here.